All Episodes

 And if that happens, there's going to be this whole other part of the United States of America that's not going to feel represented.

-And at that point, it's gonna get ugly because they're not gonna sit back and take being marginalized by left-wing leftists in these in these states that have been screwed over by decades of liberal democratic rule.
+And at that point, it's going to get ugly because they're not going to sit back and take being marginalized by left-wing leftists in these states that have been screwed over by decades of liberal Democratic rule.

 That won't be good for the country.

-Wow, who would have ever thought you'd hear that from a speaker of the House, right?
+Who would have ever thought you'd hear that from a Speaker of the House, right?

 Well, that's who they are.